Fireball (album): Releases

 The original vinyl release was in a gatefold sleeve, with a generic Harvest LP-bag and a lyric-insert.
 The original UK version had "Demon's Eye" as its third track, but did not include "Strange Kind of Woman", which was instead released as a single there.
 The US version includes the latter track in place of the former.

 Fireball reached the No. 1 position on the UK albums chart, while also hitting No. 1 in several other European countries, such as Germany, Austria, and Sweden.
 In North America, it outperformed its predecessor, In Rock, reaching No. 32 in the US and No. 24 in Canada.

 The boogie-inspired "Strange Kind of Woman" single reached No. 8 in the UK and Germany, and No. 1 in Denmark.
 "Fireball", the album's title track, was also released as a single and reached No. 15 in the UK.

+On 21 October 1996, EMI released a 25th Anniversary Edition of Fireball.
+It was remastered and includes all seven original tracks and nine bonus tracks.
+The bonus tracks include out-takes "Freedom" and "Slow Train", and remixed versions of "Strange Kind of Woman", "Demon's Eye", and "No One Came".

 In September 2010, a limited-edition 24k gold CD was released by Audio Fidelity.
 The CD was mastered from the original master tapes by Steve Hoffman.
 The gold CD contained the original USA track listing with "Strange Kind of Woman" and does not have "Demon's Eye".

 Touring

 "Strange Kind of Woman" has been a staple of the live set up to the present day, and "Fireball" also made a few live appearances, mainly as an encore as it required Ian Paice to use a double bass drum, which was set up during the break after the main set.
 "Strange Kind of Woman" and "The Mule" were played regularly live throughout 1972 (and appear on the live album Made in Japan), with the latter replacing an instrumental "Paint It Black" as a vehicle for Paice's drum solo.
-1971's Fireball Tour frequently featured "No No No" in addition to the three aforementioned songs.
+1971's Fireball Tour frequently featured "No No No".

 "Anyone's Daughter" was played on the 1993–1994 tours, while "Fools", "No One Came", "I'm Alone", and "Demon's Eye" have all made periodic appearances in various tours since 1996.